Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 132             return allocator
 {% endraw %}
 ```

-The getAllocator function in LimmOp python class creates
+The *getAllocator* function within the LimmOp Python class generates a Python
-python doc string, *allocString*
-that consists of CPP formatted
-microop object initialization code (line 117-125).
-Note that these statements instantiate CPP classes of microop.
-Although we didn't cover how the CPP classes for microop are defined
-in the GEM5, but the details will be covered in the next post.
+doc string *allocString*, which comprises C++ formatted code for instantiating
+microop objects (Lines 117-125).
+While I haven't covered how GEM5 defines the
+C++ classes for microops in detail, we'll delve into this in the upcoming post.

-However, the string contains unfinished part
-that should be replaced by proper ones
+Note that the string contains format specifier that needs to be replaced with
-(line 126-131).
-Most of the substituted part is excerpted from the
+the appropriate value of the microop (Lines 126-131).
+Most of the substituted
-python microop class fields.
+content is derived from the fields of the Python microop class.
+When an instance
-When the LimmOp python class object is instantiated,
-microop specific operands such as dest, imm are passed to
+of the LimmOp Python class is created, microop-specific operands such as 'dest'
-the constructor of the LimmOp python class.
+and 'imm' are passed to the constructor of the LimmOp Python class.
+Recall how
-Remember how the eval translates the operands of the microop and
+'eval' translates the microop's operands and creates the associated Python
-instantiates the associated python object.
+object.
-Regardless of those differences in the microop instances,
-one microop can be represented as a LimmOp python class.

-Because the allocString contains all the CPP formatted statements,
+Since the 'allocString' contains all the C++ formatted statements, GEM5 should
-the GEM5 should provide rest of the information to compile the
+provide the remaining information required to compile the automatically
-automatically generated CPP source code from the python.
-For example, *className* has been set as Limm, so
+generated C++ source code.
+For instance, the *className* has been set as 'Limm,'
-there should be Limm CPP class that can be instantiated.
+which implies that there should be a corresponding 'Limm' C++ class that can be
-The Limm CPP class is also declared automatically by the GEM5.
+instantiated.
+The 'Limm' C++ class is also automatically declared by GEM5.

 *gem5/build/X86/arch/x86/generated/decoder-ns.hh.inc*
 ```cpp